 Bestselling young adult author Jack Gantos discusses his book, Dead End in Norvelt, reading audio books and other favorite topics.

-Bestselling author Jack Gantos talks about reading audiobooks, and what he learned about the writing process from reading his own books aloud.
+Bestselling YA author Jack Gantos talks about audiobooks and the challenges of reading his book Dead End in Norvelt aloud.

 Jack Gantos thanks the 2012 Newbery Committee for selecting DEAD END IN NORVELT as the winner!